BambooTracker/BambooTracker/README.md

 ### Settings Field
 In the Settings Field you can adjust the module's metadata and performance settings of the song.

-#### Tick Frequency
-Sets the frequency of the tick.
-NTSC is 60 Hz, PAL is 50 Hz.

 #### Tempo
 Specify the tempo of the song.
 The tempo here is different from bpm, it is simply an indicator of speed.
 It can also be specified with the `0Fxx` effect.